11 Technical Writing Examples & Samples in 2023

 4. Technical Marketing Communications

 Most technical marketing communications fall under the B2B (business to business) writing umbrella.
-A technical writer needs to communicate their expertise in user-friendly language to help drive brand awareness, as well as help prospective customers understand the product’s core benefits.
-Examples of companies using technical marketing writing include sales pitch decks, in-depth case studies, informative articles, and business emails to promote or sell their services and products.
+A technical writer needs to communicate their expertise in user-friendly language to help drive brand awareness and help prospective customers understand the product’s core benefits.
+Examples of companies using technical marketing writing include competitive analysis documents, in-depth case studies, marketing landing pages, informative articles, and business emails to promote or sell their services and products.

 What’s the Difference Between Business Writing & Technical Writing?